 Unfortunately, it took businesses 228 days to identify a data breach in 2020.
 In addition, it took organizations 80 days to contain a data breach.
-The amount of time it takes to respond and recover from a data breach is vital to the reputation of your business.
+The amount of time it takes to respond and recover from a data leak is vital to the reputation of your business.

 Move Swiftly to Secure Your Systems: